30,000+

 Obesity Control Center

 Educational comparison of accredited hospitals and surgeons in Tijuana for US patients.
-Save 60–75% with internationally accredited care.
+Self-pay patients may see substantial cost differences compared with typical US pricing; actual savings vary.

 60–75%